The Way of being

 The dynamic of being as being is logic.

-Though fp implies that cosmoses form in a single step, saltation is rare.
+Though fp implies that cosmoses can form in large increments—even a single step—such saltation is expected to be rare.
 The main dynamic of the emergence and formation of cosmoses is (i) emergence of transients from the void (ii) selection of those transients that are near symmetry and therefore of extended duration (iii) from transients, repetition of the transient – selection process.
 Laws (‘physics’) emerge with symmetry.

 The dynamics of our world are those of (i) the physical world (ii) form and formation within the world giving rise to complexity, life, and beings, e.g., animal including human, with an elevated level of experientiality – of feeling, intelligence, and knowing.